privacyguides/privacyguides.org/docs/multi-factor-authentication.en.md

 For the models which support HOTP and TOTP, there are 3 slots for HOTP and 15 for TOTP.
 Some Nitrokeys can act as a password manager.
 They can store 16 different credentials and encrypt them using the same password as the OpenPGP interface.

+!!! warning

+    While Nitrokeys do not release the HOTP/TOTP secrets to the device they are plugged into, the HOTP and TOTP storage is **not** encrypted and is vulnerable to physical attacks.

+!!! warning

+    Resetting the OpenPGP interface on a Nitrokey will also make the password database [inaccessible](https://docs.nitrokey.com/pro/factory-reset.html).

  The Nitrokey Pro 2, Nitrokey Storage 2, and the upcoming Nitrokey 3 supports system integrity verification for laptops with the [Coreboot](https://www.coreboot.org/) + [Heads](https://osresearch.net/) firmware.
 Purism's [Librem Key](https://puri.sm/products/librem-key/) is a rebranded NitroKey Pro 2 with similar firmware and can also be used for the same purposes.

  The Nitrokey has an open source firmware, unlike the YubiKey.
 The firmware on modern NitroKey models (except the **NitroKey Pro 2**) is updatable.

-!!! warning

-    While Nitrokeys do not release the HOTP/TOTP secrets to the device they are plugged into, the HOTP and TOTP storage is **not** encrypted and is vulnerable to physical attacks.

-!!! attention

-    Resetting the OpenPGP interface on a Nitrokey will also make the password database [inaccessible](https://docs.nitrokey.com/pro/factory-reset.html).

 !!! tip